Sep 28, 2020

 As specialists in dealing with clothes moth problems and having helped nearly 150,000 customers solve their moth problems, we can be your guide through this process.

-Lastly, do not forget to try to trace the original source of the infestation and especially check any attics or basements that are less-frequently used.
+Secondly, try to trace the original source of the infestation and especially check any attics or basements that are less-frequently used.
+Wipe everything down with a cleaning solution and vacuum thoroughly getting into cracks and crevices.
+Throw away infested items.

 You may find it helpful to read further with our step by step guide on how to stop moths from eating clothes.